Buto/sails-oracledb-sp/README.md

 #### Sails connection

-in config/connections.js specify the details needed to connect
+Specify the credential details needed to connect your Oracle instance in config/connections.js

 ##### Example connection named oraclehr